mohamedhashim73/Badir-App/README.md

 # Badir App
-- This App aims to organize the operations of University student clubs, builds a good connection between the university community, clubs leaders, members.
+- This App aims to organize the operations of University Students Clubs, builds a good connection between the Communities, Clubs leaders, Members.
-- Besides that, it is an organized source of information for interested non-members.
+- Besides that, it is an organized source of information for interested non-Members.

 # Technologies
 - Dart